aaronbloomfield/slp/docs/django-getting-started.md

 If you used the docker image, then you likely kept the data for the app in a SQLite3 database.
 You can use the framework's command to create the tables.
 You can use the [.dump command](http://www.sqlitetutorial.net/sqlite-dump/) to extract the data, and then enter it into the MySQL database on the course server.
 If you are unsure what the format of the database configuration file should be, create a new app (with a different name) that uses MySQL, and look at the file therein for the format (or just copy the database configuration file over).

+It may be that the SQLite dump does not work well under MySQL.
+One option is to edit the dump extensively, but that is long and annoying to do.
+Another option is to migrate the DB through the framework on the course server, and re-enter the data into the DB (from the tutorial, copy and paste all the insert commands).

 ## Configuring the Django project

 While the project works, many things will still need tweaking.